fortesting700/ReadLine-Modul/README.md

 ```
 Example: 1

-We return the value written to the terminal

 We subtract the number entered by the user in the terminal.
 The program is terminated since readline is closed in line 13.

 ```